-We recommend meeting with potential collaborators to discuss what the different expectations are and ensure every partner understands the budget and how Horizon Europe can be used, as well as IPR arrangements and consortium governance.
+We recommend meeting with potential collaborators to discuss what the different expectations are and ensure every partner understands the budget and how Horizon Europe can be used, as well as intellectual property rights (IPR) arrangements and consortium governance.
 This may require resources (e.g. travel funds).
 The obvious source for these is your institutional budget, but external funders may also be able to help.
-For example, BBSRC offer 'European Partnering Awards' for existing BBSRC grant holders to cover travel and subsistence costs to develop and submit Horizon Europe bids.
-Moreover, you may wish to use UKRO's meeting room in central Brussels, available free of charge to staff from subscribing institutions.